Polar air and a powerful winter storm put millions under winter alerts this holiday week

 For millions of Americans across a large swath of the country, the holiday week is beginning with unrelenting below-freezing temperatures made even more miserable by heavy snow expected Tuesday and Wednesday in several central and northwestern states.

+A 'bomb cyclone' is a term used by meteorologists to describe a rapidly strengthening storm.
+Specifically, it means a drop of 24 millibars (a term used to measure atmospheric pressure), in 24 hours.
+These storms frequently occur with winter nor'easters, but in this case, the bomb cyclone is expected to occur in the Plains.
+That's because of the extreme temperature difference between the warm and moist air in advance of the storm and the extreme Arctic air mass moving in from Canada.

+This weather phenomenon is expected to be the pressure equivalent of a category 2 hurricane as it reaches the Great Lakes, with the weather service now calling the strength of the low a "once-in-a-generation" event.

-More than 25 million people are under wind chill alerts across much of the central and northwestern US, including in places slammed with blizzard conditions by a separate storm system last week.
+More than 40 million people are under wind chill alerts across much of the central and northwestern US, including in places slammed with blizzard conditions by a separate storm system last week.
+Parts of Alabama and Tennessee are also under a wind chill watch as the "feel like" temperatures are expected to plummet below zero.

-On Tuesday, the sprawling weather system is delivering dangerously cold temperatures and snow to Montana, North Dakota, South Dakota and most of Minnesota, where high temperatures will remain below zero, according to forecasters at the National Weather Service.
+On Tuesday, the sprawling weather system is delivering dangerously cold temperatures and snow to Montana, North Dakota, South Dakota and most of Minnesota, where high temperatures will remain below zero, according to forecasters at the NWS.

 The air feels so cold, frostbite on exposed skin can occur in under 10 minutes in most of the impacted areas, and some isolated locations in under five minutes, forecasters warn.